Why Did We Stop Going Back to The Moon?

 But Apollo 11 did make it to the moon, and after the crew landed and planted the U.S. flag on the lunar surface.
 They stayed for a total of 21 hours and 36 minutes before setting off and returning home safely, and that was it.

-All the missions after it effectively filled in the missing pieces to do the science and make use of massive infrastructure and investment but had been made to get Apollo 11 to the lunar surface.
+All the missions after it effectively filled in the missing pieces to do the science and make use of massive infrastructure and investment had been made to get Apollo 11 to the lunar surface.

 Apollo Program Patch